akash-network/new-docs/content/en/docs/Concepts/stack-definition-language.md

 date: 2023-03-29
 ---

-Customers / tenants define the deployment services, datacenters, requirements, and pricing parameters, in a "manifest" file (deploy.yaml).
+Users/Tenants define the deployment services, datacenters, requirements, and pricing parameters, in a "manifest" file (deploy.yaml).
 The file is written in a declarative language called Software Definition Language (SDL).
 SDL is a human friendly data standard for declaring deployment attributes.
 The SDL file is a "form" to request resources from the Network.
 SDL is compatible with the [YAML](http://www.yaml.org/start.html) standard and similar to Docker Compose files.

 Configuration files may end in `.yml` or `.yaml`.